Jim Gannon: Later career

 The following month he joined Dario Gradi's Crewe Alexandra on non-contract terms.
 After ten games with Crewe, he returned to Ireland.

 Following a break from football to obtain qualifications in accountancy, Gannon signed with Shelbourne in August 2001.
-Despite being appointed as captain upon his arrival, he initially struggled to get into the first team during the 2001–02 League Championship winning season, and considered a move back to England.
+Despite being appointed as captain upon his arrival, he initially struggled to get into the first-team during the 2001–02 League Championship winning season, and considered a move back to England.
 However, he found himself a key member of the defence when new manager Pat Fenlon took over.
 Under Fenlon, Gannon helped the "Shels" to a second-place finish in 2002–03, and also played in the 2002–03 UEFA Champions League qualifying rounds, scoring past Hibernians in a 2–2 draw at the Ta' Qali National Stadium.
 He did not feature extensively in the club's 2003 League Championship winning side.

-Gannon holds a unique record, having scored in all four English divisions, the FA Cup, the League Cup, the Full Members Cup, the English League play-offs, the League of Ireland, the FAI Cup, the League of Ireland Cup, and the UEFA Champions League.
+Gannon holds a unique record of having scored in all four English divisions, the FA Cup, the League Cup, the Full Members Cup, the English Football League play-offs, the League of Ireland, the FAI Cup, the League of Ireland Cup, and the UEFA Champions League.
 He has received two distinguished honours from Stockport's supporters since leaving the club – being elected to the Stockport Hall of Fame and as Honorary Vice President of the Hatters Independent Supporters Club.
-His 479 club appearances puts him in third spot in Stockport's all-time appearance list and his 65 goals are ninth in their scoring records.
+His 479 club appearances put him in third spot in Stockport's all-time appearance list, and his 65 goals are ninth in their scoring records.

 Managerial career

 Dundalk

-In June 2004 he was appointed to his first managerial post, taking charge of Dundalk, who were also the first club in Gannon's professional playing career.
+In June 2004, he was appointed to his first managerial post, taking charge of Dundalk, the first club in Gannon's professional playing career.
 The side finished sixth in the League of Ireland First Division in the 2004 season.
-On 14 November 2005, Gannon confirmed his resignation from Dundalk after his position had been called into question as his chief supporters, vice-chairman Tom Baldwin and chief executive Sean Connolly, left the club.
+On 14 November 2005, Gannon confirmed his resignation from Dundalk after his position had been questioned as his chief supporters, vice-chairman Tom Baldwin and chief executive Sean Connolly, left the club.
 This left Dundalk without a manager for their final match of the 2005 season, in which they had already secured a comfortable mid-table position in Ireland's second tier of association football.
-Prior to Gannon's departure, the team had drawn ten consecutive matches.
+Before Gannon's departure, the team had drawn ten consecutive matches.